 The 1941 extension terminating this 1939 building has different window sizes but continues the same mullion pattern of the earlier building.
 This is all that identifies it as an Asnago Vender building.
 Note also how that one irregular gap in the window spacing mirrors the building opposite.
 The colour also changes to match, as if stitching the streetscape together.

-I’ll use the term commitment (to a place) to indicate a different dimension of contextuality.
-It’s a better term than regionalism which has come to mean nothing more than localized stylistic affections resulting from climate and materials.
+I’ll use the term commitment (to a place) to indicate a different dimension to contextuality.
+It’s better than regionalism which has come to mean nothing more than localized stylistic affections resulting from climate and materials.
 Apart from the excellent construction and finish, the appearance of an Asnago Vender building has nothing that is identifiably Italian or Milanese.
 All their buildings have structures and building elements common to buildings everywhere.
 However, their apartment building in via Lanzone is adjacent to another of their buildings.